Traffic acquisition is only half the marketing equation.

 Make the button as attention-grabbing as it can possibly be.
 General best practices are to choose a color that contrasts with the existing color scheme.
 Use additional visual cues to draw attention to it.

 Look at the following example from the CrazyEgg homepage.
 What is more compelling?
 A button that says “click here” or CTA copy that tells you exactly what you’re going to get?

 Your CTA should convey energy and communicate the specific ROI that users should expect to derive from working with your company or using your product.

 After all, you’re talking to humans, not click bots.

 Use these steps to create multiple landing pages that you can A/B test with to find your winner.

 Only one in seven A/B tests actually improves a website’s conversion rate.
 Why?
 Because conversion rate optimization is more than just testing colors or call-to-action buttons.

 If you want to see significant gains in your conversion rate, you have to learn how to come up with the right tests, and you need a better understanding of the conversion optimization process.

 By following the guide above you will learn to improve your conversion optimization strategy in no time, and with less mistakes.

-In order to help you act quickly (since I know this guide is a lot to digest at once), I’ve created an infographic showing the perfect execution to conversion rate optimization.
+In order to help you act quickly (since we know this guide is a lot to digest at once), we’ve created an infographic showing the perfect execution to conversion rate optimization.